-What should go on the front of the card?
+What should go on the front of an ID card?

-The front of the card should include the key information you require.
-In most cases, this means the card holder’s details including a photo as well as your organisation’s name and/or logo.
+The front of the card should include the necessary information you require to verify an individual’s identity.
+In most cases, this means the card holder’s identification details including their photo, as well as your organisation’s name and/or logo.

-The data you put on the front of the card should be focused on safeguarding the security of your organisation.
-That means ensuring the key data is clear and easy to read, along with the most important points you need to ensure security is the top priority.
+The data you include on the front of the card should focus on safeguarding your organisation.
+Therefore, the most important points should be clear and easy to read.

-Despite our exhaustive list above, remember that more data isn’t always the better option.
-Cluttering an ID card with lots of information or deciding to add it just because you’ve got space left over is a bad idea.
-Your cards should include information that will improve the security of your business and nothing more.
+It’s also important to remember that more data isn’t always better.
+Despite the exhaustive list mentioned earlier, cluttering an ID card with lots of information or adding things simply because you have space left over is a bad idea.
+Cards should include information that will strengthen the security of your business and nothing more.

-What should go on the reverse of the card?
+What should go on the reverse of an ID card?

-There are lots of things you can include on the reverse of an ID card that you wouldn’t necessarily put on the front.
+There are various things you can include on the reverse of an ID card that you wouldn’t necessarily include on the front.
 Examples include: